 Note: The optimal sort performance settings depends on your server's hardware configuration.
-Nevertheless, the following equation generally produces good sort performance:

-'''

-(InMemoryRecordLimit × MaxNumberOfTempFiles

-÷ 2) >= TotalNumberOfRecords
+You can use this equation as a general guideline to produce good sort performance: (InMemoryRecordLimit × MaxNumberOfTempFiles ÷ 2) >= TotalNumberOfRecords

-'''

 Keep original records

 Select this option to retain all records in the collection along with the best of breed record.
 Clear the option if you want only the best of breed record.